Physics-Informed Unit Commitment Framework for Nuclear Reactors: Unit Commitment with reactivity tracking

 \section{Unit Commitment with reactivity tracking}

 Power plants operate under a range of technical constraints such as ramp up/down rates, minimum up and down times, and startup/shutdown durations—all of which must be considered when scheduling a heterogeneous fleet of generators.
 Unit Commitment (UC) is a mixed integer linear programming (MILP) formulation widely used for this purpose~\cite{knueven_mixed-integer_2020}.
 The UC model determines the optimal commitment or on/off status and generation levels for individual generators to minimize total operational cost while satisfying all technical constraints.
-Commitment schedules are communicated to plant operators in advance, and uncertainties in demand or renewable generation are handled by incorporating reserve margins into the schedule~\cite{wang_dynamic_2015}.
-We modify the UC model to serve as a subproblem within a reactivity tracking wrapper, enabling realistic representation of nuclear power plant operation.
+We modify the UC model to incorporate inputs from a reactivity tracking algorithm, which imposes precomputed constraints from the lookup tables, enabling a realistic representation of NPP operation.